TwitterFacebook

 MIK

-An internal view of the processing building for spacecraft in Vostochny in 2015, before the installation of work place partitions.
+An internal view of the processing building for spacecraft in Vostochny in 2015, before installation of work place partitions.

-The article by Anatoly Zak; Last update: September 30, 2022
+The article by Anatoly Zak; Last update: May 5, 2026

 All rights reserved